bioforensics/MicroHapDB/README.md

 MicroHapDB provides several methods to access the contents of a locally installed database.
 The [MicroHapDB documentation](https://microhapdb.readthedocs.io/) includes a ["Getting started" guide](https://microhapdb.readthedocs.io/en/latest/starting.html) as well as a comprehensive reference for running MicroHapDB on the command line.

-> *A particularly intrepid and curious user may also be so bold as to download the core database tables directly from [GitHub](https://github.com/bioforensics/MicroHapDB/tree/master/microhapdb/data).*

-MicroHapDB includes [statistics for ranking markers](https://microhapdb.readthedocs.io/en/latest/ranking.html), tools for [panel design](targets), and instructions for [adding markers to a private local copy of the database](https://microhapdb.readthedocs.io/en/latest/extending.html).

 ## Citation